claui/cookiecutter-vscode-extension/README.md

 ### Additional license files

 This project may include additional license files other than the Apache License.
-Those are just there for the template user’s convenience so they can choose a license for their own content.
-Those licenses may not apply to this project.
+Those are part of the template, which means they may not apply to this project.
 The only license that applies to this project is the Apache License.